 Inflammatory bowel disease is a chronic disease (lasting a long time), and a person has periods of time in which the disease flares up and causes symptoms.
 These periods are followed by remission, in which symptoms disappear or decrease and good health returns.

 Intestinal complications of inflammatory bowel disease include the following:

-Medically Reviewed by a Doctor on 4/3/2014
+Medically Reviewed by a Doctor on 9/11/2017

 Must Read Articles Related to Inflammatory Bowel Disease (IBD)